 It’s all Greek Salad to me, and I couldn’t be more pleased with the translation!
 Crunchy, chunky, and vibrant, this simple salad recipe is vying to be the patron of summer.

-Traditional Greek salad consists of tomatoes, cucumber, bell pepper, and red onions tossed in an herby vinaigrette with feta cheese and olives.
+Traditional Greek salad consists of veggies like juicy tomatoes, crisp cucumber, bell pepper, and red onions tossed in an herby vinaigrette with feta cheese and olives.